The Best Laptops for Students of 2019

 Asus Chromebook Flip C434TA-DSM4TBest Overall

-If you’re a young professional, you should definitely check out the latest version of the Asus Chromebook Flip.
-Its performance is good enough for everyday tasks like surfing the web and checking email, and its bezels are practically nonexistent (meaning you’re getting a ton of screen).
+With its zippy performance, vibrant display, and chic aesthetic, the Asus Chromebook Flip can really walk the walk.
+Its performance is good enough for everyday tasks like surfing the web and checking email, and its bezels are practically nonexistent (meaning you’re getting a ton of screen space).
 But what we like best is the sophisticated design.
 With its aluminum finish and chrome trim, the C434T looks and feels like a premium product minus the premium price tag.
-It’s one of the most elegant-looking Chromebooks we’ve seen in a while.
+It's one of the most elegant-looking Chromebooks we’ve seen in a while.

 The only thing that tripped us up was the trackpad.
 It’s not as responsive as a MacBook touchpad, and it took us some time to adjust to it.
 I wouldn’t say it’s a deal-breaker, per se, it’s just something to be aware of.